Blending Supervised and Reinforcement Fine-Tuning with Prefix Sampling: Main Experiments

-\paragraph{Hyperparameters} Most of our training hyperparameters are set as~\cite{DBLP:journals/corr/abs-2504-14945} to ensure fair comparison.
-Regarding our method-specific hyperparameters, unless specified otherwise, we sample 8 rollouts per prompt, and one of them starts with the sampled prefix.
-And for each mini-batch, we only update the top 20\% prefix tokens that are high-entropy.
-The model is trained for 500 steps.
-And each time step $t$, we sample $l$ uniformly from $[\text{low}_t, 0.95]$ to decide the prefix length as $l$ times the total demonstration length.
-And $\text{low}_t$ follows a cosine decay scheduler, starting from 0.95 and decaying to 0.05 at the 500th step.
-We use Dr.GRPO~\citep{DBLP:journals/corr/abs-2503-20783} as our RFT algorithm.

-\paragraph{Baselines} We compare our method with the following baselines: (1) Previous RFT results, including \textit{Simple-RL}~\citep{simplerl} and \textit{Oat-Zero}~\citep{DBLP:journals/corr/abs-2503-20783}.
-These two methods employ the same base model Qwen2.5-Math-7B but a different dataset.
-They are selected to validate that our setting is close to these established baselines.
-(2) For a fair comparison, all the following baselines use the same base model and the dataset.
+\paragraph{Experiment Settings and Baselines} We employ mathematical reasoning as the test playground due to access to reliable and inexpensive verifiers.
+Our training data is a length-filtered subset~\cite{DBLP:journals/corr/abs-2504-14945} of the OpenR1-Math-220K dataset~\citep{openr1}, comprising approximately 46k problems, each problem equipped with a demonstration generated by DeepSeek-R1.
+We mainly use Qwen2.5-Math-7B~\citep{yang2024qwen2} as our base model.
+The evaluation and other training details are included in the Appendix~\ref{app:eval_and_hyper}.
+We compare with the following baselines: (1) Previous RFT recipes, including \textit{Simple-RL}~\citep{simplerl} and \textit{Oat-Zero}~\citep{DBLP:journals/corr/abs-2503-20783}.
+(2) For a fair comparison, all the following baselines use the same base model and the same dataset.
 The difference solely lies in how to incorporate offline data points.
-These baselines include \textit{RFT}, \textit{SFT}, \textit{{RFTw/ SFT Loss}} that directly employs SFT loss on the off-policy data during RFT training, \textit{SFT + RL} that continues RFT training with SFT checkpoints, \textit{ReLIFY} that interleaves RFT and SFT, with the SFT focusing on the problems that RFT finds hard to solve, \textit{LUFFY} that mixes the whole off-policy traces with on-policy rollouts and proposes the policy shaping to enhance the learning on low probability off-policy tokens.
+These baselines include \textit{RFT}, \textit{SFT}, \textit{{RFT w/ SFT Loss}} that directly employs SFT loss on the off-policy data during RFT training, \textit{SFT + RL} that continues RFT training with the SFTed model.
+Recent hybrid approaches \textit{ReLIFT}, \textit{UFT}, and \textit{LUFFY} are also included as our baselines.

 \paragraph{Main Results}